 Yes.
 Throughout the program, we will be strengthening your

 reading, writing and math skills to prepare you for those tests.
-In addition, we have a license to an online

 Can I student teach

 In most cases, you will be able to student teach in your

 current place of employment.
 In order to do that, you must be working with

 students in the birth to 8 age range.
 If you are not the lead teacher in that

 classroom, then the lead teacher that you are working with must agree to allow